SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

     -> func fetchUsername(from server: String) async -> String {
            let userID = await fetchUserID(from: server)
            if userID == 501 {
-               return "Test User"
+               return "John Appleseed"
            }
            return "Guest"
        }

-Use ``async let`` to call an asynchronous function, letting it run in parallel.
+Use ``async let`` to call an asynchronous function, letting it run in parallel with other asynchronous code.
-When you use its result, write ``await``.
+When you use the value it returns, write ``await``.

 .. testcode:: guided-tour